About

 Before coming to Rutgers, I received an MS in Aerospace Engineering from New Mexico State University in 2015.

-In what seems like a lifetime ago, I completed my bachelor’s thesis at the French Space Agency (CNES) in Toulouse, France, under Jean-Yves Prado, on asteroid hazard mitigation.
+I completed my bachelor’s thesis at the French Space Agency (CNES) in Toulouse, France, under Jean-Yves Prado, on asteroid hazard mitigation.
 I then worked as a visiting researcher at the Institut de Mécanique Céleste et de Calcul des Éphémérides (IMCCE), Paris Observatory, with Dr. Florent Deleflie.
 I also did a summer internship at the Institute of Space Systems, German Aerospace Center (DLR) in Bremen, Germany.

 Research